strudel-finance/monorepo/README.md

 2. When liquidity is staked into the vBTC-ETH pool $STRDL is distributed.
 When liquidity is staked into the STRDL-ETH pool $STRDL is distributed.
 3. when block headers are relayed from Bitcoin to the Relayer contract.

+### vBTC Price Stability

+The supply of tokenized Bitcoin on Ethereum now [tops $1.1B](https://www.coindesk.com/tokenized-bitcoin-wrapped-bitcoin-on-ethereum).
+The demand for Bitcoin is here to stay, though it is unclear how much further it will grow.
+As th Strudel Protocol implements a one-way trustless bridge, vBTC can not migrate back to its parent chain.
+Hence, the protocol aims to satisfy only the base demand for BTC on Ethereum, that supply which will not need to exit Ethereum back onto Bitcoin ever.
+This way vBTC holders will not

+Stablecoins have often gone off peg due to varying market conditions and limitations in monetary policy.
+The recent boom in yield farming has only exacerbated this problem as farmers buy and sell large amounts of stablecoins in order to chase the best yield.

+The Strudel protocol empowers farmers to leverage their yield-seeking tendencies to help the DeFi ecosystem maintain the pegs of the 3 largest : DAI, USDC, USDT, and sUSD.
+The idea is simple, PICKLEs are minted and distributed to Uniswap LPs of the following pools:
+DAI-ETH
+USDC-ETH
+USDT-ETH
+sUSD-ETH
+When a stablecoin is above peg, the protocol will distribute fewer PICKLEs to that pool and more PICKLEs to other pools.
+As farmers chase the best yield, this creates sell pressure for the overvalued stablecoin and buy pressure for the other coins.
+This works in reverse for stablecoins that are below peg.
+Initial distribution of PICKLEs is based off Curve.fi’s sUSD pool.
+Image for post
+Future distributions will be done via a timelock contract, with input from the governance community.